gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For Java, Groovy, Kotlin and Android compatibility, see the [full compatibility notes](userguide/compatibility.html).

 <!-- Do not add breaking changes or deprecations here!
 Add them to the upgrade guide instead. -->

+## Improvements for plugin authors

+### New managed property types

+TBD - Managed properties of type `DomainObjectSet<T>` now supported.

+### New factory methods

+TBD - `ObjectFactory` has a method to create `ExtensiblePolymorphicDomainObjectContainer` instances.
+TBD - `ObjectFactory` has a method to create `NamedDomainObjectSet` instances.
+TBD - `ObjectFactory` has a method to create `NamedDomainObjectList` instances.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.